markally/IWTBA/README.md

 #### Jobs

 Two sources were used for job listings: Github and the NYC government.

-##### Github
-Listings and job titles were scraped from Github jobs using BeautifulSoup.
+- Github: Listings and job titles were scraped from Github jobs using BeautifulSoup.

-##### NYC
-NYC has a JSON data dump of job postings available as part of the open government movement.
+- NYC: NYC has a JSON data dump of job postings available as part of the open government movement.

 ## Model
 The heart of the model is a matrix mapping courses and jobs to the latent topics discovered in both.
 Cosine similarity is used to find the most similar courses and jobs to a user-inputted job listing.